Mparaiso/fluxreader/sprints.md

 Sprint1:

+- [X] accounts are backed by dropbox
-- [X] a user can signin into his dropbox database account
+- [X] a user can signin
-- [X] a user can signout from the application
+- [X] a user can signout
-- [X] a user can subscribe a feed with its direct feed URL
+- [X] a user can subscribe a feed
 - [X] a user can unsubscribe a feed
-- [X] the application can display the subscribed feed list
+- [X] the application display the subscribed feeds
-- [X] the application can display the title of each entry in a feed
+- [X] the application display the title of each entry in a feed

 Sprint2:

 - [X] a user can click on the title of an entry to see its content
 - [X] a user can filter entries by feed
-- [X] a user can search entries with a form
+- [X] a user can search entries
 - [X] a user can mark an entry as favorite
 - [X] a user can filter entries by favorites